canonical/doc-docs/juju-tutorials/juju-tricks.md

 If you prefer chatting, visit us on [IRC](https://webchat.freenode.net/#juju).
 [/note]

-## Tricks on broken units / machines / models
+## Tricks on broken units, machines or models

 Duration: N/A

 [note status="Direct reachability"]
 For the commands in this section to work, the targeted units or machines must be directly reachable via `juju ssh`.
-If, for example, LXDs are using network that is reachable only from the LXD host machine, you will encounter connectivity errors.
+If, for example, LXDs are using a network that is reachable only from the LXD host machine, you will encounter connectivity errors.
 [/note]

 ### Restarting units and machines based on their state